 Happy Holidays and Happy New Year!!

 December is here!
 We are so excited – such a wonderful time of the year.
 We hope everyone enjoyed a great Thanksgiving!
 We learned all about Thanksgiving and why we celebrate it.
 We learned that Thanksgiving is a day to say “Thank You” and to be thankful.
 We were busy decorating our room for Thanksgiving.
-We made corn, dinner plates, Mayflowers, Pilgrims, Native Americans, handprint turkeys, a 1,2,3 Book, cornucopias and leaf foxes.
+We made corn, dinner plates, Mayflowers, Pilgrims, Native Americans, turkeys, a 1,2,3 Book and cornucopias.
+We learned the letters Qq for Quilt, Cc for Cornucopia and Tt for Turkey.
 The color for November was blue and the shape was the square.

 December is here and we are anxious to start decorating the room for the arrival of Christmas and Santa.
 We will discuss and learn about both Christmas and Hanukkah.